fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2025/assignment-2/assignment-2.md

 **For each visualization, you should clearly articulate how you transformed a sketch into a visualization, including images of the evolution.**

-2) One or more Jupyter notebooks (``.ipynb``) at the root directory of your git project, with each step of your exploratory process.
+2) One or more computational environment notebooks (e.g., ``.ipynb`` if you use Jupyter Notebooks) at the root directory of your git project, with each step of your exploratory process.
 Make sure it is *easily* reproducible and well documented, including both comments and plots.
 The notebooks should be commented and contain:

 * Data loading & transformations (task 1)
 * Exploratory visualizations & analytics (task 2)